 It happens, especially around the holidays.
 You’re traveling.
 Your grandma lives in Virginia, and you promised to stop in D.C. on the way to meet your college roommate for dinner.
 You map out the best routes to take.
 You figure out the best time to leave and plan a long weekend trip to spend the holidays with loved ones.

-In previous posts, I’ve already established that the holidays are a time when the number of DUIs increases.
+I’ve already established that the holidays are a time when the number of DUIs increases.
 But what happens when you are a Connecticut resident that gets pulled over in Virginia, and charged with a DUI?
-In some ways, out of state DUIs differ than ones that you get in your home state.
+In some ways, out-of-state DUIs differ than ones that you get in your home state.
 If you’re facing a DUI in a state that you don’t live in, you need to get the facts.
 This is so that you can be proactive and handle this situation properly.
 I’ll provide the similarities and differences between getting a DUI in Connecticut and getting one out of state here.

 What is the Same?